 Don’t make multiple applications for revolving credit - Too many applications for credit does not put you in a good light for lenders.
 Before you apply, it’s essential first to understand anything in your application that could be a red flag to lenders.

-Pay off balances each month - Just like a credit card - you should pay your balances off each month to keep on top of your borrowing.
+Pay off balances each month - Just like a credit card for business - you should pay your balances off each month to keep on top of your borrowing.
 Paying off balances each month shows lenders you are responsible - this can help you unlock high credit limits in the future which can support your business’s growth.